 You can generally taste their wines at the open to the public by walk-in Napa Wine Co’s Cult Tasting room, located on the corner of Highway 29 and Oakville Cross road near the Oakville Grocery and at the former Hopper Creek Winery (once they begin accepting visitors).
 Also visit: www.hoopesvineyard.com, www.hooplawine.com, and www.liparita.com

 NOTE: This review has been identified as needing a *major* update.
 Hoopes acquired the old Hopper Creek Winery and accompanying vineyard in September 2017 (location: just south of the town of Yountville off of Highway 29).
 They plan to offer tastings by appointment.
-We will wait until the transition in ownership has settled somewhat and will revisit later in 2018 (the winery should be open for tastings by appointment by early May 2018).
+We will wait until the transition in ownership has settled somewhat and will revisit later in 2018 (the winery should be open for tastings by appointment by late 2018).

 We drive by here all the time so will keep an eye on any visual updates to the exterior of the building and as always, will keep our ears open for the latest news about their plans for this winery.